Tyrn/wei/the-insider-en.typ

 half of  its shock  troops comes from  a potential enemy?!
 The  Federation's authority will be  shattered.
 Gera and other enemies of yours will obtain  a moral   advantage.
-The   Federation   members,  that  have  been  demanding independence, will hurry to leave the  union -  they will declare  that they completely disagree with Earth's politics."
+The   Federation   members,  that  have  been  demanding independence, will hurry to leave the  union---they will declare  that they completely disagree with Earth's politics."

      Shavash paused, sipped on his wine and continued.